SHOULD YOU UPDATE YOUR LIGHT FIXTURES?

-There are many light fixtures out there that I dislike.
-Some are glass, some are brass and most date from the 1980s and ’90s.
-And while they all make me twitch, there is one that rises above the rest in fugliness…Now you might think that I’m just being dramatic, and I am, but I loathe this light with a passion for a few reasons…
+And while there are many light fixtures out there that I loathe – some are glass, some are brass, and most date from the 1980s and ’90s, there’s one that makes me twitch; that rises above the rest in ugliness…

-#1 It looks like a boob (Hmmm, normally something like this would amuse me to no end…)
+1. It looks like a boob (normally, something like this would amuse me to no end…)

-#3 It’s often put in areas that desperately need good lighting: Entryways, hallways and bedrooms
+3. It’s often put in areas that desperately need good lighting: entryways, hallways, walk-in closets, and bedrooms.

 Have I convinced you yet?
 I hope so.